muhammadqasim3/muhammadqasim3/README.md

 - 👋 Hi, I’m Muhammad Qasim
-- 👀 I’m interested in Software Development
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning React.js and AWS
+- 🌱 I’m currently learning Java and its frameworks
 - 💞️ I’m looking to collaborate on github & stackoverflow
 - 📫 To reach me email on: muhammadqasimaslam3@gmail.com